 ]

-For instance, this approach is the one you should choose if you use Webix Jet, because there a form and its master component are most likely in different files and binding is impossible.
+Consider this approach, if you develop with Webix Jet, as a form and its master are likely to be in the different files so classic binding is impossible.

 });